zvizvi/cssonly-docs/content/3.components/tooltip.md

----
-title: Tooltip
+# Tooltip
-description: 'Fully featured Tooltip component using CSS only, no JS at all'
+Fully featured Tooltip component using CSS only, no JS at all
-category: 'Components'

 ---

 ## Example